bensteinberg/speeds/README.md

 and see the graph at http://127.0.0.1:5000/

-It defaults to showing one month of data, but you can use `all` or an integer in the URL to see a different range.
+It defaults to showing one month of data, but you can use `all` or an integer in the URL to see a different number of months, or a range of dates in the form `YYYYMMDD-YYYYMMDD`.

 Tools
 -----